 Clearly, the second option requires more time and work from me and would call for a correspondingly higher price.

-As a general guideline, if your work is not overly technical and you just want me to copyedit it and you aren’t asking for a quick turnaround, I charge in the region of £0.02 per word.
+As a general guideline, if your work is not overly technical and you just want me to copyedit it and you aren’t asking for a quick turnaround, I charge in the region of £0.025 per word.
 This price is for the time it takes me to edit the work, send it back to you, answer any questions you have, and look at anything you rewrite after I edit it.
+Highly technical texts or tight turnarounds will incur higher charges.

 Get a quote